 The spine helps give the body structure and supports most of its weight.
 It also carries and protects almost all of the main nerve branches that run from the brain.

-The spine curved, not straight, and the cervical, thoracic, and lumbar parts of the spine contain 24 bones known as vertebrae.
+The spine is curved, not straight, and the cervical, thoracic, and lumbar parts of the spine contain 24 bones known as vertebrae.

 Between these vertebrae are joints that allow the spine to move flexibly.
 These are called the facet joints.

-Also, soft, rubbery tissue called intervertebral discs separate the vertebrae.
+In addition, soft, rubbery tissue called intervertebral discs separate the vertebrae.
 These consist of cartilage endplates and a tough exterior, the annulus fibrosus, surrounding an inner core, the nucleus pulposus.

 Intervertebral discs help achieve smooth movement, and they cushion against any impact on the bones.